VisualComputing/nub/README.md

 ### Detached frames

-To setup the _frame_ hierarchy use code such as the following:
+To setup the `scene` hierarchy of _detached_ frames, i.e., frames not belonging to a particular `scene`, use code such as the following:

 ```processing
 Scene scene;